 Method 2: Fixing Windows System Reserved Inner Partition Errors

-There might be a possibility that Windows system partition inner error has caused Windows couldn’t update the system reserved partition.
+There might be a possibility that Windows system partition internal error has caused Windows couldn’t update the system reserved partition.

 Now, use Chkdsk to fix errors, Surface test.
 Finally, click on OK.
-Also, check for any update error such as 0x8024a105.
+Also, check for any update errors, such as 0x8024a105.

 3. It will allow EaseUS Partition Master to automatically check the hard disk partition errors and repair any errors that it comes across.
-Now, click OK for completion and that’s it.
-You won’t face windows 10 couldn’t be installed, We Couldn’t Update System Reserved Partition error again.
+Now, click OK for completion, and that’s it.
+You won’t face Windows 10 couldn’t be installed.
+We Couldn’t Update the System Reserved Partition error again.

 Also, read –

 Method 3: Extend System reserved partition space (SRP)

 1. To begin with, launch EaseUS Partition Master.
 Now, you will find the different disk partitions shown before you.
 Drag the partition rightwards to leave unallocated space behind the system-reserved partition.